mahmoudzakeer7/Group-communicatian/README.md

 # overveiw
-- this project aim to help farmer to menitor his farm by using web application or mobile app or desktop application/ our team :
+- this project aim to help farmer to menitor his farm by using web application or mobile app or desktop application.
+  ---
+our team :
 - mahmoud abdelhamid zakeer (web)
 - mahmoud tarek (api)